 “Ek cup garam jal haye jak” (Lets have a cup of hot water).
 Now, you must me wondering am I sick with a flu or what.
 Its nothing like that, “ek cup garam jal haye jak” is my father’s way of asking my mom for tea.
-Both my parents are a connoisseur of tea.
-They like their tea without sugar, without milk – just boiling water infused with the goodness of tea leaves.
+Both my parents are a connoisseur of tea and sometimes buy special blends from https://goldbee.com/ – but for the most part, they like their tea without sugar, without milk – just boiling water infused with the goodness of tea leaves.

 Tea is such a thing that every person likes to have his/her in a different way.
 The most common being the dudh chai (milk tea).
 There are numerous other variations depending on taste, culture and the type tea available in the region.

 I had some friends over for a tea party.
 It has started to grow warm in here, and I thought of preparing iced tea.
 Iced tea with its refreshing coolness is a welcome break during a warm afternoon.